asadahmed01/handyApp/README.md

 ### Installation

-#Install Google play Services
+-Install Google play Services
-#Install Google play emulator
+-Install Google play emulator
-#Install Latest JDK
+-Install Latest JDK
-#Install Latest SDK
+-Install Latest SDK
-#Here is a [Link](https://developer.android.com/studio/intro/studio-config) on how to install and configure your IDE.
+-Here is a [Link](https://developer.android.com/studio/intro/studio-config) on how to install and configure your IDE.
 <p align="right">(<a href="#top">back to top</a>)</p>